matmarczuk/BazaHoteli/README.md

 # HolidayHotelBooking

 Student Holiday Hotel Booking system project made for database course.
-System is divided into 3 parts: client, manager and reception.
-Each has its own functions and UIs but every of them operate on the same SQL database.
+System offers 3 roles: client, manager and reception.
+Each role has its own functions and UIs but every of them operate on the same SQL database.

 ## Launching